robertwaredev/scripts/docs/The Most Important Tool for Creative People.md

 > 🅰️ `"The capacity to gain an accurate and deep intuitive understanding of a person or thing."`

 To me, this is the least clearly defined aspect of this whole formula so far.
-I think to be reductionist, we can say that insight is intuitive understanding of how to engage with *ideas,* including the *idea* of who you believe a person is.
+I think to be reductionist, we can say that insight is intuitive understanding of how to engage with *ideas*, including the *idea* of who you believe a person is.

 Regardless, context is needed.
 Either a lot of it, or a significant enough experience for something to to become intuitive enough to feel like insight.
 I'd make the argument, however, that context acquired through real, hard data is significantly more effective at producing results than context acquired through only inferring and not taking action.